actoron/jadex/docs/mkdocs-ng/docs/guides/env/08 Standalone.md

 ```

 ### Creating Agent and Service
 With the ComponentManagementService, the agents can now be created.
 As you are trying to create them with Java, you usually want to set values to them.
-This is done by an Service, which is defined in a separate Service Definition as pure Java Interface (see [Chapter 5: Provided Services](05 Provided Services):
+This is done by an Service, which is defined in a separate Service Definition as pure Java Interface (see [Provided Services](../../../services/services#providing-services)):

 ```java
 public interface IInitialisationService {